Teachable Pricing PlansSo you want to use an online course platform to host your new course, but you're not sure whether to use

 Teachable allows you to offer payment plans and subscriptions for your courses on any of their monthly plans.
 Thinkific only allows payment plans and other advanced course pricing options on their pro ($99/month) plan or higher.

 Both platforms allow you to send information to third-party apps when your students take specific actions on your course.

 There are a few areas where Thinkific is better when it comes to sales and marketing:

 Both platforms allow you to offer free course previews.
 However, only Thinkific has a built-in ability to collect emails in exchange for a free preview.

 Obviously, there are more than two online course platforms that you could use.
-However, for most people just getting started I think Teachable and Thinkific are your best two choices on the market right now.
+However, for most people just getting started on a lower budget, I think

 There are more complex platforms out there with more features, like Kajabi which brands itself as an all-in-one online business platform.